 ML: Going off that, do you have any advice for someone who might want to get their child involved in the industry?

-RJF: Just make sure it's what they want to do and not what you want to do.
+RJF: Make sure it's what they want to do and not what you want to do.
 Be sure they can handle lots of rejection and take direction well.
 Also, be sure you, as a parent or guardian, are prepared for the time commitment.

 ML: How are you keeping busy during COVID-19?
 Are you working on writing anything new?
 Binging anything while you're stuck at home?

 RJF: I am currently writing two scripts with my writing partners Jesse Friedman and Jerren Lauder.
 One is a female-driven action/drama film, and the other is a western.
 I love love love Succession on HBO.
-Blew through the 20 episodes last week, and I'm frothing for more.
+I blew through the 20 episodes last week, and I'm frothing for more.

 ML: What inspired you to step behind the camera and start directing?

 RJF: It's just always been a goal of mine.
 It's what I've always wanted to do.
-Acting was just my foot in the door.
+The acting was just my foot in the door.
 It's not like they were going to let a six-year-old direct.